-“People come here from all over the world, from local ladies’ clubs to Middle-Eastern sheikhs and everyone is happy here.
-The tranquillity of this place is very special”, says Siem Loos.
+“People from all over the world come here, from ladies clubs in the region to Middle Eastern sheiks and each one of them is satisfied.
+The tranquility that this spot radiates is very special,” says Siem Loos.

-Siem and his wife Ada have been the proud owners of the family-run business Saalhof since 2006.
-The Loos family, with four kids, is very close.
-It is not without cause that son Ben and daughter Celine play an important part in this 'agriturismo'.
-A term that originated in Italy and means so much as farmer's business, including food, education and accommodation options.
-In this setting, Saalhof is unique in the Netherlands.
+Siem and his wife Ada have been the proud owners of family business Saalhof since 2006.
+The Loos family, consisting of four children, is very close-knit.
+It is not for nothing that son Ben and daughter Céline also play a prominent role in this 'agriturismo'.
+A term that originated from Italy and refers to a working farm that includes food, education and accommodation.
+Within this setting, Saalhof is unique in the Netherlands.

-Every member of the Loos family works independently and carries responsibility for their own department within the company.
+Everyone in the Loos family works independently and is responsible for their own department within the company.
 Together they strengthen each other.
-Siem and Ada run the bed and breakfast, the land and the wine.
-Celine organises gatherings at the only remaining historic greenhouse on the estate.
-Siem restored the greenhouse in its original style.
-“As soon as you walk in, you feel the unique atmosphere.
-The distinct light makes the greenhouse shine”, says Siem enthusiastically.
-Right between the vines, Saalig restaurant boasts a phenomenal location.
-The restaurant is operated by Ben and of course it serves their own wine.
-In addition to the menu, Ben regularly organises lavish meals.
-The pots and bottles are put on the table and you eat whatever is served.
-This is how the wine farmers used to thank the workers for their hard labour.
+Siem and Ada take care of the bed and breakfast, the land and the wine.
+In the only remaining historic greenhouse on the Saalhof estate, Céline organises meetings and parties.
+Siem restored the greenhouse to its authentic style.
+“As soon as you walk in, you feel the special atmosphere.
+The way the light shines in uniquely illuminates the greenhouse,” says Siem enthusiastically.
+Because it is situated between the vines, restaurant Saalig has a phenomenal location.
+The restaurant, which is run by Ben, serves its own wines.
+In addition to the menu, Ben regularly provides a Burgundian dish.
+When this happens, the pans and bottles of wine are put on the table and it’s a 'potluck meal'.
+In the past, this was how the winegrowers showed their appreciation to the agricultural workers for their hard work.

-Siem also ran a painting company until 2005 and his wife Ada operated the painter’s store.
-The first vines were already growing in their garden.
-They had a couple of years to go until their retirement and were at a crossroads in their lives.
-The couple took a risk and hiked all the way to Santiago de Compostella.
-A 3,000 km hike that they completed in 150 days.
-As they were walking by the French vineyards, they decided to shake things up.
-Siem and Ada, West-Frisians through and through, decided to bring a bit of France to the Netherlands and pick up wine growing professionally.
-The Saal family's house and estate in Wognum had been up for sale for a while.
-They had been growing grapes for consumption here since 1920.
-Unfortunately deterioration had set in and everything had been covered in weeds.
-They concluded “If we can hike for thousands of kilometres with nothing more than a backpack, we can certainly turn this into something nice”.
+Until 2005, Siem had a painting business and his wife Ada ran the painting shop.
+The first grape vines were already growing in their garden.
+They still had to work for a few years until retirement and had come to a crossroads in their lives.
+The couple took the plunge and walked to Santiago de Compostella.
+The walk was three thousand kilometres, which they covered in a hundred and fifty days.
+Walking past the French vineyards, they decided to make a major life change.
+Siem and Ada, West Frisians in their heart and soul, decided to bring a piece of France back to the Netherlands and to work with wine professionally.
+The house and plot that belonged to the Saal family in Wognum had been for sale for some time.
+They had been growing grapes here for consumption since 1920.
+Unfortunately, the site was depalidated and overgrown with weeds.
+"If we can walk thousands of kilometres with just a backpack, we can make something beautiful out of this," they concluded.

-Saalhof visitors don't just visit for the vineyard, but for the environment itself as well.
-The West-Frisian region is known for its authentic Dutch landscape, the typical ribbon-shaped villages and their gorgeous monumental cheese-cover farmhouses.
-Thanks to the large number of bicycle routes, this forms the ideal base for exploring the region.
+Visitors to Saalhof come not only for the vineyard, but also for the surrounding area.
+The West Frisian region is famous for its authentic Dutch landscape, typical ribbon settlements and its beautiful heritage farmhouses.
+The abundance of cycling routes makes this the ideal base for exploring the area.